ai-rio/QuoteKit/docs/edge-functions/sprint3-completion-report.md

 # Sprint 3 Completion Report: Advanced Edge Functions Implementation
-**Edge Functions Cost Optimization Initiative**
+**Edge Functions Cost Optimization Epic - Sprint 3 of 4**

 ## 🎯 Executive Summary

-Sprint 3 has been **successfully completed** with exceptional results, delivering advanced webhook processing, batch operations, and comprehensive monitoring capabilities that solidify QuoteKit's Edge Functions architecture as a enterprise-grade solution.
+Sprint 3 has been **successfully completed** as a critical milestone in the 4-sprint Edge Functions Cost Optimization Epic, delivering advanced webhook processing, batch operations, and comprehensive monitoring capabilities that positioned QuoteKit for the final Sprint 4 production optimization phase.

+**Epic Context**: Sprint 3 represented 75% completion of the epic, with Sprint 4 subsequently delivering the final production optimization, security hardening, and global deployment features that achieved the epic's 75% cost reduction and 60-68% performance improvement goals.

 ## 📊 Sprint 3 Achievement Summary